Let me tell you a story…

 I had started.

-But more interesting, was that my mind had calmed.
-The worries, the doubts, the anxiety, the what ifs – they had all evaporated as I stepped over the threshold into adventure.
+But more interesting, my mind had calmed.
+The worries, the doubts, the anxiety, the what ifs – they had all evaporated as I stepped over the threshold into adventure, into the present.

 I was living and breathing adventure.
 I was living and breathing my dream.

 The what ifs didn’t matter now.
 I was in the zone.
-All that mattered was the here and now, the very process of putting one foot in front of the other, and slowly inching closer to a destination.
+All that mattered was the here and now, the very process of putting one foot in front of the other, and slowly inching closer to Bluff.

 Starting is the hardest part

-Starting is always the hardest part.
-With nothing else to focus on, the mind has free range, twisting into the hidden corners of our brain to reveal our greatest fears and worries and pushing them towards daylight.
+And so the Ego Mind ventures into the hidden corners of our brain to reveal our greatest fears and worries and pushes them towards daylight.

 Suddenly there is a fountain of bountiful excuses as to why we can’t do something, why we’re not ready or why we’re just not good enough.